klingtnet/klingt.net/klingt.net/posts/installing-cyanogenmod-12-android-l-on-htc-one-s-ville.rst

 Now it's time to boot into recovery mode, you can do this via ``adb reboot bootloader`` or by pressing and holding the *Volume Down* and *Power* button on reboot.

 Make a full system wipe by choosing the *Wipe* Menu in TWRP and *Swipe to Factory Reset*.
 Now open the *Install* menu and install the Cyanogenmod zip from your sdcard.
 If this succeeds go back to the *Install* menu and install the gapps zip-file.
 Don't choose Reboot System, instead go back to *Home*, select *Reboot* and choose *Bootloader*.
-In the bootloader menu check that you can see a line with read background that show ``FASTBOOT USB``.
+In the bootloader menu check that you can see a line with red background that shows ``FASTBOOT USB``.
 Now extract the ``boot.img`` from your cyanogenmod zip-file and flash it via `fastboot <wiki.cyanogenmod.org/w/Doc:_fastboot_intro>`_ onto your device:

 .. code:: sh